MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/gdpr-dsr-Dynamics365.md

 You can provide data subjects with their personal data in an electronic format.

-**Social media users (authors). **
+#### Social media users (authors)

 To export the personal data of authors, follow the steps in [Export author information](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/social-engagement/manage-authors#export-author-information) to export the data to an Excel file.

 To extract the author tags that were added to a specific author, you can [export author tag data](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/social-engagement/author-tags#export-author-tags-data).

-**Your employees**.
+##### Your employees
 To export:

 Customer Data from user profiles, go to the [Office 365 admin center](https://portal.office.com/adminportal/home).
 In the **Admin center**, select **Users.** On the **Active Users** page, search for the user whose data you wish to export.
 Delete all users except the target user, and then select **Export** to export the data to a .csv file where you can use Excel to view the information.

-Email addresses of an alert recipient (the only personal data in an alert). follow the steps in [Manage alert recipients as administrator](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/social-engagement/email-alerts#manage-alert-recipients-as-administrator).
+Email addresses of an alert recipient (the only personal data in an alert).
+Follow the steps in [Manage alert recipients as administrator](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/social-engagement/email-alerts#manage-alert-recipients-as-administrator).
 Then select **Export** to download an Excel list of the alerts that include this recipient.

 User names from Power BI: [Engagement reporting](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/social-engagement/get-content-pack-for-power-bi) shows user names in reports of team performance on social media.
 To export this data, filter by the user in the PowerBI dashboard or [report](https://docs.microsoft.com/en-us/power-bi/power-bi-report-add-filter), and [export the data](https://docs.microsoft.com/en-us/power-bi/power-bi-visualization-export-data)